Restaurants & Hospitality · Cafes

 • Commercial Property.
 Property coverage addresses direct physical damage from fire, theft, vandalism, wind, and burst pipes.
 For cafes, the business personal property limit needs to reflect tenant improvements

 interior buildout, installed fixtures, and custom cabinetry sit in a different category from movable furniture and equipment.
-Carriers underwriting food-service property ask about the fire-suppression system: whether it is installed, current on its service schedule, and what cooking equipment it covers.
+Insurers reviewing food-service property ask about the fire-suppression system: whether it is installed, current on its service schedule, and what cooking equipment it covers.

 • General Liability.
 GL covers third-party bodily injury, property damage, and defense costs from cafe premises and operations.
 Patron slip-and-fall, burns from hot beverages, food-related illness claims, and damage to customer belongings all fall within scope.
-Patio seating extends the premises exposure outdoors.
-Carriers evaluate annual revenue, seating capacity, and whether alcohol is served when reviewing a cafe GL account.
+Patio seating extends the premises risk outdoors.
+Insurers evaluate annual revenue, seating capacity, and whether alcohol is served when reviewing a cafe GL account.

 • Liquor Liability.
-Beer, wine, or spirits served on premises creates a liquor liability exposure that GL typically excludes or significantly limits.
+Beer, wine, or spirits served on premises creates a liquor liability risk that GL typically excludes or significantly limits.
 Liquor liability is the separate line built for it

 it responds to claims where a patron served at your cafe later causes injury to a third party.
-Carriers base their evaluation on the percentage of total revenue from alcohol.
-The smaller the alcohol share, the more direct the underwriting path.
+Insurers base their evaluation on the percentage of total revenue from alcohol.
+The smaller the alcohol share, the more direct the coverage path.
 Report the percentage accurately.

 • Equipment Breakdown.
 Espresso machines, grinders, commercial refrigeration, and ice machines can all fail mechanically or electrically